 In the third week of March 2020, Microsoft Teams, as part of Office 365, had 44 million daily users, a figure that grew by 12 million in one week alone.
 Slack added 2.5 million users in two weeks and 9,000 new paid customers between February 1 and March 25.

-With both at the top of the workspace market right now, a Microsoft Teams vs Slack debate has started.
-The platform you choose will depend on the needs of your business, the features you need, and what you’re willing to spend.
-Here are some key attributes and differences to be mindful of when making your choice.
+As workplace behaviors shift, Microsoft Teams and Slack are in a head-to-head race to win market share.
+The platform you choose will depend on the needs of your business, the features most important to you, and what you’re willing to spend.
+Here are several aspects to take note of before making a final decision.

 Messaging is a key part of any collaboration platform.
 Both Microsoft Teams and Slack have group chat functionality with thread messaging as well as the option for private chats.
 Each offers the ability to edit, delete, and pin messages, as well as the option to mention someone, share a file, and start a new thread.